liwei415/luwak/README.md

 ## Overview
-OX is an image/file/video server, written by pure C.
+Luwak is a MQ monitor for php， written by pure C.

 ## Building
 * cd luwak